colmhaugh/Album-Covers-Memory-Game/README.md

   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/#textarea)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator)

+- JavaScript
+  - Noerrors were found when passing through the official Jshint validator
+    - The following metrics were returned:
+      - There are 19 functions in this file.
+      - Function with the largest signature takes 1 arguments, while the median is 0.
+      - Largest function has 13 statements in it, while the median is 2.
+      - The most complex function has a cyclomatic complexity value of 8 while the median is 1.

 ### Unfixed Bugs